Oregon State University Ecampus: Students

-Ecampus serves students in all 50 states and more than 60 countries.
-OSU's distance learners include full- and part-time students, working and retired professionals, community college students, active-duty and retired military, high school students and lifelong learners.
+Ecampus serves students in all 50 states and more than 50 countries.
+OSU's distance learners include full- and part-time students, working and retired professionals, community college students, active-duty and retired military, high school students, and lifelong learners.

-A record 2,073 distance students received their diplomas from OSU in June 2024.
+A record 2,345 distance students received their diplomas from OSU in June 2025.

 Rankings

-U.S. News & World Report recognized Oregon State Ecampus on many of its Best Online Programs lists in 2025.
+U.S. News & World Report recognized Oregon State University on many of its Best Online Programs lists in 2026.